Aaron Judge

-Aaron James Judge (born April 26, 1992) is an American professional baseball outfielder for the New York Yankees of Major League Baseball (MLB).
-He is a seven-time MLB All-Star and three-time American League (AL) Most Valuable Player Award (MVP) winner.
+Aaron James Judge (born April 26, 1992) is an American professional baseball right fielder for the New York Yankees of Major League Baseball (MLB).
+He is an eight-time MLB All-Star and three-time American League (AL) Most Valuable Player Award (MVP) winner.
 He holds the AL record for most home runs in a season with 62.
 He stands 6 ft 7 in tall and weighs 282 lb, making him one of the tallest and largest players in MLB.
-He is considered by some to be among the best power hitters and right-handed batters of all time.
+He is considered to be among the best power hitters of all time.

 Judge played college baseball for the Fresno State Bulldogs, and was selected by the Yankees with the 32nd pick in the first round of the 2013 MLB draft.
 After making his MLB debut in 2016, Judge won AL Rookie of the Year in 2017 by unanimous vote and finished second in AL MVP voting.
 He hit an AL-leading 52 home runs, temporarily setting a new MLB rookie record, and became the first rookie to win the Home Run Derby.
 In 2022, Judge won his first MVP after setting the AL single-season home run record, breaking the 61-year-old mark held by Roger Maris.

 Following the 2022 season, Judge re-signed with the Yankees on a nine-year, $360-million contract and was named the team's captain.
 In 2024, he won his second MVP by unanimous vote, leading MLB in home runs and OPS while becoming the fastest MLB player to reach 300 career home runs.
 That postseason, the Yankees won their first AL pennant in 15 years, but lost in the World Series.
 He won his third MVP and second consecutive in 2025, and also captured his first batting title.
-Judge was named captain of Team USA ahead of the 2026 World Baseball Classic.
+Judge captained the United States national team during the 2026 World Baseball Classic.